-It's worth topping up your pension as much as you can before the end of this tax year on 5 April.
+It's worth topping up your pension as much as you can before the end of the tax year.
 That's because, over the long term, this money can benefit from compounding and could add a significant amount to your retirement fund.
 Therefore, the earlier in life you start contributing to a pension, the better.